hugomgris/scop/PROJECT_OVERVIEW.md

 | `Esc` | Exit application |

+## In-depth Overview
+As mentioned in the General Description,

 ## Execution Pipeline Structure

 The SCOP rendering pipeline follows a systematic flow from file input to final frame display: